Determination of atomic number density in MEMS vapor cells via single-pass absorption spectroscopy (SPAS): Results and discussion

+The atomic number density is an intrinsic thermodynamic property of the rubidium vapor, determined solely by the vapor pressure at a given temperature.
+Consequently, for a given temperature, the extracted number density should be independent of the specific excited state used for optical interrogation, provided that the underlying spectroscopic model accurately describes the atom-light interaction.
+This provides a strong internal consistency check for the proposed SPAS model, as the two transitions investigated in this work differ significantly in wavelength, transition strength, and spontaneous decay rate.\\

+The extracted atomic number density of rubidium in the MEMS cell as a function of temperature is shown in \autoref{fig:number_density_mems}, where results obtained from 780.24 nm ($5S_{1/2}\rightarrow5P_{3/2}$) and 420.29 nm ($5S_{1/2}\rightarrow6P_{3/2}$) absorption measurements over a range of temperatures $293 - 353$ K. The experimentally determined number densities are compared with the values predicted from the empirical rubidium vapor-pressure relation of Alcock \textit{et al.} (\autoref{emperical}).
+For both probe wavelengths, the extracted number densities follow the empirical vapor-pressure relation closely over the entire temperature range, a few data points exhibit deviations that are comparable to or exceed their estimated uncertainties.
+Although absorption data were acquired over a broad temperature range at both probe wavelengths, only representative data points at selected temperatures are displayed in the figure to maintain visual clarity.\\

-A more accurate temperature control was achieved for the MEMS vapor cell, where the cell was mounted within a machined aluminum block equipped with four sensors placed symmetrically around the cell edges.
-This configuration ensured uniform heating and minimized temperature gradients.
-As shown in \autoref{fig:numberdensity}, the error bars in the MEMS cell measurements are substantially smaller, indicating improved temperature uniformity and more precise determination of the number density.
-These observations emphasize that precise temperature monitoring and control play a crucial role in reducing uncertainty in vapor density measurements, particularly at higher operating temperatures.
+As shown in \autoref{fig:number_density_mems}, the error bars in the MEMS cell measurements are substantially smaller, indicating the improved temperature uniformity and more precise determination of the atomic number density.
+These observations emphasize that precise temperature monitoring and control are crucial for reducing uncertainty in vapor density measurements, particularly at higher operating temperatures.\\

+We performed the same set of measurements with a commercial 100 mm Rb vapor cell with both wavelengths, 780 nm and 420 nm.
+Since the atomic number density is a thermodynamic property of the vapor, it is independent of the optical interaction length.
+The results presented in \autoref{appendix:100mm vapor cell} (see \autoref{fig:number_density_100mm}), confirm that the extracted number density is independent of the optical path length and validating the robustness of the proposed SPAS model.\\

-The close correspondence between the experimental data and the theoretical model across different cell geometries underscores the consistency and robustness of our approach.
-In particular, the successful reproduction of the empirical trend using both standard ($100$~mm) and MEMS ($2$~mm) vapor cells demonstrates the scalability of the absorption-based number density determination method.
-This result is significant for precision spectroscopy and the development of compact, chip-scale atomic devices, where accurate control of vapor density is crucial for optimal performance.
+The successful reproduction of the empirical vapor-pressure curve using both standard ($100$~mm) and MEMS ($2$~mm) vapor cells demonstrates the scalability of the absorption-based atomic number density determination method.
+This result is significant for precision spectroscopy and the development of compact, MEMS-based atomic devices, where accurate control of vapor density is crucial for optimal performance.